Last Updated on

 Remember, you can divide up the ashes to fit into the memory chest or jewelry box that you already have.

-The memory chest pictured above is an inexpensive item from Amazon.
+The memory chest pictured above is an inexpensive item found online.
 At Urns Northwest, we have a variety of premium memory chests made in the USA and designed to honor your loved one.
 Some of these are designed for use as a memory chest in the top section with a separate chamber in the bottom for the cremated remains.
 You can browse more cremation urn and/or memory chest combos here.

 Whoda thunk, using an urn as an urn?
 It’s totally doable.
 You can place the remains in the bottom of a garden urn inside the plastic bag in which they come (maybe put it in a dry bag like this one to protect it), cover it all with soil, and plant some beautiful flowers over the top of it.